Arevy/e-commerce-backend/README.md

 # E-commerce Backend

-Backend GraphQL service for a storefront + admin e-commerce experience.
+Backend GraphQL service for a store front + admin e-commerce experience.
 It runs on Express, connects to Oracle Database for persistence, and optionally uses Redis (or a built-in memory fallback) for caching hot reads.

 - Supports catalog, cart, checkout, payments, wishlists, reviews, and address management flows required by both customer and admin surfaces.
+- Exposes a `getUserContext` aggregate that hydrates cart, wishlist, addresses, and identity details in one call for the store front and support tools.
 - Dedicated `customerSupport` GraphQL namespace so support agents can audit and mutate every domain object without switching schemas.
 - Ships with SQL bootstrap + seed data so every resolver can be exercised out of